cyberbotics/webots-doc/guide/how-to.md

 **Keywords**: ContactProperties, asymmetric friction

 ![asymmetric_friction1.png](images/asymmetric_friction1.png) This example shows the setup of asymmetric friction between two solids.
-A small box is sliding on two leaning fixed boxes.
+A small box slides on two leaning fixed boxes.
-Each boxes are stripped with black lines.
+Each of the boxes are striped with black lines.
 There is a smaller friction along the black lines, therefore the box is sliding along the black lines.